Mergeway Overview

 |---|---|

-identifier | Name of the identifier field inside each record (must be unique per entity).
+identifier | Name of the identifier field inside each record (needs to be unique per entity).
 Provide either a string (the field name) or a mapping with field, optional generated, and pattern.
-The identifier value itself can be a string, integer, or number. |
+The identifier value itself can be a string, integer, or number.
+The generated flag is advisory for tooling—the CLI still expects identifiers to be supplied (inline or via --id). |

 include | List of data sources.
 Each entry can be a glob string (shorthand) or a mapping with path and optional selector property.
 Omit only when you rely exclusively on inline data.
 Without a selector, Mergeway treats the whole file as a single object. |

 fields | Map of field definitions.
-Use either the shorthand field: type (defaults to optional) or the expanded mapping for advanced options. |
+Use either the shorthand field: type (defaults to optional) or the expanded mapping for advanced options.
+Provide either fields or json_schema for each entity. |

 data | Optional array of inline records.
-Each entry must contain the identifier field and follows the same schema rules as external data files. |
+Each entry needs to contain the identifier field and follows the same schema rules as external data files. |

 Add description anywhere you need extra context.
 Entities accept it alongside identifier, and each field definition supports its own description value.